hellothere1873/CsharpProject/README.md

 ## Overview

-This project is a warehouse inventory management application developed in C# and SQL Server.
+This project is a warehouse inventory management application developed in C# and SQL Server AdventureWorks2022.
 The system allows users to search inventory items, view stock levels, monitor inventory across warehouse locations, and identify products that require replenishment.

 The application was designed to simplify inventory tracking and provide quick access to stock information through a user-friendly interface.